Life can become too busy without us seeing it coming.

 A place like a porch can become a shared refuge where people actually sit and talk to each other without having the distraction of a screen to watch.
 Do you have a “screen” in your outdoor living area?
 Make an invitation for friends and family to your refuge when there’s not a game to watch or invite them to come before or stay later without the screen being on.
 Let’s be honest.
 Deep down, people want to connect, heart to heart.

-What are your first steps toward creating that place of refuge where you live?
+What are your first steps toward creating a life where you are no longer too busy?

 The next article that you will be interested in is: How to Tell if You Are Too Busy.